dnguyen800/dnguyen800.github.io/_posts/2019-11-07-thermostat.md

 Nest thermostats come with a wall plate to cover the gaping hole left by the previous thermostat.
 How nice!

-**Nest integrations with SmartThings and Home Assistant will break after August 31, 2019, due to the end of the Developers for Nest program.** There may be workarounds, but functionality may be limited.
+**Nest integrations with SmartThings and Home Assistant will break after August 31, 2019, due to the end of the Developers for Nest program.** A workaround exists for Home Assistant with the [Badnest](https://github.com/USA-RedDragon/badnest) custom component, but it uses an unadvertised web API that could be shut down in the future.

-Connecting the Nest to SmartThings uses an unofficial SmartApp called [NST Manager](https://community.smartthings.com/t/release-nst-manager-v5-0/83228).
-It's not difficult to set up, but requires creating a Nest developer account and using the SmartThings developer portal to add a SmartApp.
-As an unofficial integration, it's quite impressive to have the thermostat and Nest cameras working in SmartThings.
-Kudos to the community for imp

-The **Home/Away Assist** feature on the Nest app is not timely, so the other option you have is to use voice control, say, in the car driving home, to warm up the house before you arrive.

 Very rarely do I need to change the temperature, so home automation integration is not all that important to me.
 I find that using the app is the most convenient way to fiddle with the thermostat.
-But it is very easy to connect the Nest to Home Assistant.
-SmartThings requires the installation of a device handler, but that’s not too hard.